dmcquay/dmcquay.github.io/_posts/2015-09-12-running-elasticsearch-on-aws-ecs.md

 Then entire docker-entrypoint.sh file looks like this:

+{% highlight bash %}
 #!/bin/bash

 set -e

 # Add elasticsearch as command if needed
 if [ "${1:0:1}" = '-' ]; then
         set -- elasticsearch "$@"
 fi

 # Drop root privileges if we are running elasticsearch
 if [ "$1" = 'elasticsearch' ]; then
         # Change the ownership of /usr/share/elasticsearch/data to elasticsearch
         chown -R elasticsearch:elasticsearch /usr/share/elasticsearch/data
         exec gosu elasticsearch "$@"
 fi

 # ECS will report the docker interface without help, so we override that with host's private ip
 AWS_PRIVATE_IP=`curl http://169.254.169.254/latest/meta-data/local-ipv4`
 set -- "$@" --network.publish_host=$AWS_PRIVATE_IP

 # As argument is not related to elasticsearch,
 # then assume that user wants to run his own process,
 # for example a `bash` shell to explore this image
 exec "$@"
+{% endhighlight %}

 Most of that is just copied from the official elasticsearch image.
 Here's what we added: